HannesThurnherr/AutoBench/README.md

-# AutoBench: Automated Value Benchmarking for Language Models
+# AutoBench: for Quick Automated Value Benchmarking of Language Models

 ### Motivation
 Measuring a model’s values is essential to ensuring alignment, and benchmarks like Machiavelli exist to do just that.
 AutoBench aims to automate this process, creating benchmarks that provide quick insights into model value orientations.